top of page

 U.S. grantees have included: Teach for America, Youth Will, Civic Leadership Fund, Access Youth Academy, Code.org, Austin Urban Technology Movement, San Diego Diplomacy Council, Equity & Innovation Fund, San Diego Leadership Alliance, The Nancy Jamison Fund for Social Justice, Girls Who Code, Partnerships With Industry, Voice of San Diego, World Affairs Council, United Nations Association, and Travelling Stories.

-Australian grantees have included: Fundraise for Australia, the Australian Centre for Philanthropy Research Fund, and the ANU College of Business and Economics Changing Futures Scholarship Fund.
+Australian grantees have included: Fundraise for Australia, the Australian Centre for Philanthropy Research Fund, the Coral Sea Foundation, and the ANU College of Business and Economics Changing Futures Scholarship Fund.

 A picture of four people at a social justice conference